Measurement Classes

 getData()

-but returns the count rate in counts/second.
-Bins in overflow mode are marked as NaN.- Return type:
+but returns the count rate in Hz.
+Bins in overflow mode are marked as NaN.- Returns:

 Returns the total number of events per channel since the last call to